tandell/ympd/docs/DEVELOPMENT.md

 **Music Player Daemon 0.23.5 (0.23.5)** -- Mainly for the album art functionality.
 Unknown what the minimum version supports at the moment.

+### libmpdclient

+libmpdclient version 2.20 is required for album art support.

 ### tiny_logger

 Tiny Logger was retrieved from https://github.com/olegkutkov/tiny_logger on Sept 2022.
 It's licensed GPLv2.
 Usage: https://olegkutkov.me/2019/03/25/simple-logger-with-stdout-files-and-syslog-support-for-c-projects-in-linux/

+There _is_ a limit to how much you can send in a single log message.
+It'll coredump if exceeded.
+Which is.... useful.

 #### TODO